$3,100,000Pressure sore death

 Pressure Ulcers

-Nursing homes are known for dealing with pressure ulcers, also known as bedsores.
+Nursing homes are known for dealing with pressure ulcers and bedsores.
 These develop when a resident is left in the same position for too long without repositioning, which decreases blood flow.
-When nursing home residents suffer from pressure ulcers that are not properly treated, it can lead to medical issues like:
+When nursing home residents suffer from pressure ulcers that are not adequately treated, it can lead to medical issues like:

 • Bone and joint infections